sebastianrosario/userpassgenerator/README.md

 Existing usernames have to added to the <i>processedusernames.txt</i> to avoid username collisions with existing usernames.
 Username collisions within the input file are handled by the script.

+Script will stop if collision is found with the usernames on the system and will ask user for a new username.

 ## Username Rules
 Normal Username Rules:
 > ``` [firstletter][lastname] ```